jemrobinson/data-safe-haven-old/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

 Choose a short ID `<SHM ID>` to identify the management environment (e.g. `testa`).

 #### :pencil: Notes
-This must be 7 characters or fewer.
+The `SHM ID` must be 7 characters or fewer.

 ### Create configuration file